-Lisa is the Editor and a Contributor of Arbitration Matters, featuring summaries of key decisions on arbitration issues as they are released by courts across the country.
-The website now has over 580 of these case notes and has been read by hundreds of leading arbitration professionals both in Canada and worldwide.
-A digest of the most recent notes is sent to subscribers bi-monthly.
+Lisa is the Editor and a Contributor of Arbitration Matters.
+It features summaries of key decisions on commercial arbitration issues as they are released by courts across the country.
+The website now has over 700 of these case notes and is read by hundreds of leading arbitration professionals, both in Canada and worldwide.
+A digest of the most recent notes is sent to subscribers bi-monthly for free.

 Lisa has particular expertise in the following areas of practice:

 As a former member of the Lerners LLP Executive Committee and Managing Partner of the Toronto Office of Lerners LLP for 12 years, Lisa has unique insights and skills to resolve business critical issues.
-She is a frequent speaker on issues relating to arbitration for the Chartered Institute of Arbitrators (Canada Branch), the Toronto Commercial Arbitration Society, Osgoode Professional Development, and the Ontario Bar Association.
-She is a member of the primary faculty who is teaching the 2021/2022 TCAS Gold Standard Course in Domestic and International Commercial Arbitration, the successful completion of which satisfies the requirements for the ADRIC Qualified Arbitrator designation.
+She is a frequent speaker on issues relating to arbitration for the Chartered Institute of Arbitrators (Canada Branch), Toronto Commercial Arbitration Society, Osgoode Professional Development, the Ontario Bar Association, and The Advocates’ Society.
+She is a member of the primary faculty who teaches the TCAS Gold Standard Course in Domestic and International Commercial Arbitration, the successful completion of which satisfies the requirements for the ADRIC Qualified Arbitrator designation.

 - Partner, Lerners LLP (2001 to present)

-- Editor and Contributor, www.arbitrationmatters.com (2021 to present)
+- Editor and Contributor, arbitrationmatters.com (2021 to present)

 - Co-Chair, Chartered Institute of Arbitrators, Canada Branch, Toronto Chapter (2021 to present)